Major T. A. Freeburg 1stSgt R. A. Gnecco

 REQUIREMENTS TO BECOME A RECONNAISSANCE MARINE -

--Entry level (pipeline) Marines are first screened while at the School of Infantry to attend the Basic Reconnaissance Course (BRC).
+-Entry level (pipeline) Marines are first screened while at the School of Infantry to attend the Basic Reconnaissance Primer Course (BRPC).

--General prerequisites for all students to attend the BRC are listed below.
+-General prerequisites for all students to attend the BRPC/BRC are listed below.

--Marines' Temporary Additional Duty orders to attend the BRC Course must have a Command Screening Checklist statement certifying the Marine meets the requirements.
+-Marines' Temporary Additional Duty orders to BRC must be accompanied by a Command Screening Checklist statement certifying the Marine meets the requirements of the Course.

 -Must have a GT score of 105 or higher.